A Low-Delay MAC for IoT Applications: Decentralized Optimal Scheduling of Queues without Explicit State Information Sharing: Appendix

-\begin{description} \item \textbf{Avinash Mohan (S.M.
-'16, M '17)} obtained his Master's degree from the Indian Institute of Technology (IIT) Madras, and his PhD from and the Indian Institute of Science (IISc) Bangalore.
-He is currently a postdoctoral fellow at the Technion, Israel Institute of Technology, Haifa, Israel.
-His research interests include stochastic control, reinforcement learning, analysis of deregulated energy markets and resource allocation in wireless communication networks. \item \textbf{Arpan Chattopadhyay} obtained his B.E. in Electronics and Telecommunication Engineering from Jadavpur University, India in the year 2008, and M.E. and Ph.D in Telecommunication Engineering from Indian Institute of Science, Bangalore, India in the year 2010 and 2015, respectively.
-He was a postdoctoral researcher in the Electrical Engineering department and is currently an assistant professor at the Indian Institute of Technology, Delhi, India.
-His research interests include design, resource allocation, control and learning in wireless networks and cyber-physical systems. \item {\bf Shivam Vinayak Vatsa (B Tech.
+\end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Shivam Vinayak Vatsa (B Tech.
 '16)} obtained Bachelor of Technology from NIIT University, India in Computer Science.
-He is currently a Software Engineer in Common Algorithm Development Group at ABB India.
-His research interests include Internet of Things, Cyber Physical Systems and Data analysis of wireless communication networks. \item {\bf Anurag Kumar (Fellow IEEE)} (B.Tech., Indian Institute of Technology (IIT) Kanpur; PhD, Cornell University, both in Electrical Engineering) was with Bell Labs, Holmdel, N.J., for over 6 years.
-Since then he has been on the faculty of the ECE Department at the Indian Institute of Science (IISc), Bangalore; he is at present the Director of the Institute.
-His area of research is communication networking, and he has recently focused primarily on wireless networking.
-He is a Fellow of the IEEE, the Indian National Science Academy (INSA), the Indian National Academy of Engineering (INAE), and the Indian Academy of Sciences (IASc).
-He was an associate editor of IEEE Transactions on Networking, and of IEEE Communications Surveys and Tutorials. \end{description}
+He is currently a Project Associate II at Center for Networked Intelligence, Indian Institute of Science, Bangalore, India.
+In past, he worked as Software Engineer in Common Algorithm Development Group at ABB India.
+His research interests include Internet of Things, Cyber Physical Systems and Data analysis of wireless communication networks. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Anurag Kumar} (B.Tech., Indian Institute of Technology (IIT) Kanpur; PhD, Cornell University, both in Electrical Engineering) was with Bell Labs, Holmdel, N.J., for over 6 years.
+Since then he has been on the faculty of the ECE Department at the Indian Institute of Science (IISc), Bangalore; he was the Director of the Institute during 2014-2020, and now holds an emeritus position.
+His area of research has been communication networking, and he has recently focused primarily on wireless networking.
+He is a Fellow of the IEEE, the Indian National Science Academy (INSA), the Indian National Academy of Engineering (INAE), the Indian Academy of Sciences (IASc), and The World Academy of Sciences (TWAS).
+He was an associate editor of IEEE Transactions on Networking, and of IEEE Communications Surveys and Tutorials. \end{IEEEbiographynophoto}